tylerelias/OverseerServer/README.md

 ### Bugs / Missing features

 - Currently, the Overseer stops at the final step *n*, but does not terminate all connections.
 Not a fatal bug, but an annoying one.
-- No Completed transactions overview.
-Simply save a completed transaction to a CompletedTransactions: *Hashmap<TransactionID, PersonTransaction>*
 - Add argument that enables debug output (more logs printed) and also argument that saves the log to a special log file
 - --help flag with info